doriandevtech/NormandieSpots/README.md

 #  NormandieSpots

 ## You want to visit a beautiful, joyfull and ressourcful french region ?
-Welcome to my app *NormndieSpots*, it will guide you everyxhere 😉
+Welcome to my app *NormndieSpots*, it will guide you everywhere 😉

 ### *NormandieSpots* lists places to go to (beaches 🏖️, cities 🏘️, countryside 🐄...) in french region Normandie